 This article contains some of the best motivation tips I discovered over the years.
 It’s going to be a rapid-fire list full of actionable advice based on a scientific understanding of the human mind.

 You’re probably looking for motivation in all places because our culture is so focused on high achievement.
 In my estimation, the most amount of determination comes from working towards a higher aim, making an unequivocal decision to succeed, re-enforcing this decision every day, and then persisting until you reach your goals.
-In fact, if you’re really serious about it, you should read Goals by Brian Tracy.
-It will change your life.

 1. Find your “why”